The World’s Highest Paid Screenwriters

 Some screenwriters can start breaking ground on those holiday homes when the cheques clear.

-Here are some of those few:
+Here are just some of the world’s highest paid screenwriters.

 David Koepp is undoubtedly one of the planet’s screenwriting kings.